OpenClassrooms/slack-pull-request-notifier/README.md

 The keys (ex.
 "Mystraht") correspond to GitHub nicknames, and the values (ex.
 "John") correspond to Slack nicknames.

+Slack have issue with space in nickname, in this case use instead:

+    {
+        "Mystraht": "john",
+        "Ayunn": {
+          id: "SLACK_USER_ID",
+          name: "richard"
+        },
+    }

 You can then launch the Node server by running:

     npm install